hrishi439/Brainwave_Matrix_Intern-/README.md

 I successfully completed Task 1 and am now waiting for the next assignment in the Python Programming Internship program.

-## Features
+## 🚀Features

-✅ Secure login system
+🔓Secure login system
-✅ Balance inquiry
+💰Balance inquiry
-✅ Cash withdrawal
+🪙cash Cash withdrawal
-✅ Fund deposit
+💸Fund deposit
-✅ User-friendly interface
+🫱🏻‍🫲🏽User-friendly interface

-## How to Run the Project
+## 🖥️How to Run the Project

 1.Run the Python script: